-Protein helps the body build, maintain, and replace tissue.
-The body’s organs, muscles, and immune system consist of protein.
-The body can also break protein down into sugar, but this process is less efficient than breaking down carbs.
+Protein helps the body build, maintain, and replace its tissue.
+Our organs, muscles, and immune systems consist of proteins.
+The body can break down protein into sugar, but this process is less efficient than breaking down carbs.

 - breaded, fried, and high-sodium meats

 - processed meats, such as bacon, hot dogs, and deli meats

 - ribs and other fatty cuts of meat

 For an omnivore, the aim is to opt for healthier animal proteins, as well as dairy and plant alternatives.